Cart

 Keith Coventry, 'Deontological Pictures' (2012).
 Installation view, Peer, London

 The Pier Trust was started in 1997 by Anne Beech, Alex Sainsbury and Juliet Steyn, soon joined by Andrew Brighton.
-In 1998 they invited Ingrid Swenson MBE to be its Director, who led the organisation until 2021.
+In 1998, Ingrid Swenson MBE was appointed Director who led the organisation until 2021.
 The Pier Trust took up affordable office space in the old Shoreditch Town Hall from where they produced public projects in various locations.
 The name Peer was soon implemented under Swenson, establishing Peer as a critically acclaimed arts organisation that offered artists support at key moments in their practice.

 Visit our archive for more information on our past projects.